Nikxy/lambda-auth/README.md

 1. Populate localstack with ./localstack/populate.sh script
 2. Create test-parameters.env file from the example with your localstack url
-3. Update region parameter in sam-start the same region as in LocalStack
+3. Update region parameter in sam-start to the same region as in LocalStack
 4. Start AWS SAM with ./sam-start script
 5. run npm test or use the client from web-test folder
 * Integration tests uses domain, user and password from test-variables file, which are the same as in the localstack population script.